- San Francisco’s Menlo Park, Manhattan’s Plaza District & SoHo earn top spots

 Manhattan & Brooklyn Submarkets Claim 13 of 50 Ranking Positions

 As expected, Manhattan was the location of the majority of New York office submarkets in this top 50.
 The world-famous borough had 11 submarkets on the list, while its neighbor Brooklyn added two.
-Specifically, New York office space in the Plaza District averaged $104.29 per square foot in Q4 2020, making it the most expensive submarket in the state.
+Specifically, New York City office space in the Plaza District averaged $104.29 per square foot in Q4 2020, making it the most expensive submarket in the state.
 Likewise, at $94.86 per square foot average asking rent, SoHo office space was the second-most expensive in New York and third-most expensive in the country.
 Not far behind, TriBeCa finished just shy of the top 10, with an average asking rent of $80.14 per square foot — the third-priciest New York submarket and 11th-most expensive nationwide — followed by Greenwich Village in 12th place.

 In Brooklyn, the northwestern Brooklyn submarket of Navy Yard/Fort Greene/Clinton Hill ranked 39th out of 50.
 Rents here averaged $61.10 per square foot in Q4 2020, while the average rent for office space in Brooklyn Heights rested at $58.73 per square foot in last year’s final quarter for the 47th-most expensive submarket.